The shadow of regular black holes with asymptotically Minkowski core: Rotating Kerr-Like regular black hole with Minkowski core

-In this Kerr-like metric, $a$ is the rotation parameter and obviously as $a\rightarrow 0$ it goes back to the metric given in (\ref{msm}).
-Now, we plot the shadows of these sort of black holes closely following the route presented in \cite{Abdujabbarov:2016hnw}, where the shadow of black holes with different mass functions $m(r)$ has been investigated for Bardeen and Hayward black holes.
-Firstly, we consider the null geodesics near the horizon of the black hole.
-For convenience, we suppose that the observer is at a far distance from the black hole and lies on the plane with $\theta=\pi/2$.
+In this Kerr-like metric, $a$ is the rotation parameter and obviously as $a\rightarrow 0$ it goes back to the metric given in (\ref{msm}).Now, we plot the shadows of these sort of black holes closely following the route presented in \cite{Abdujabbarov:2016hnw}, where the shadow of black holes with different mass functions $m(r)$ has been investigated for Bardeen and Hayward black holes.